SamvelMK/fuzzy_contoller/README.md

 </div>

-For the system output (i.e., recommendation score) I specified an *S-Shapped* membership function.
+For the system output (aka consequent; recommendation score) I specified an *S-Shapped* membership function.
 For this you need to specify the uper and the lower bounds (0,1 in this case).

 ```